bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

    - used to record community services ones in COBRS; not housing
    - Staff would use it for reviewing rules and memorandum and also if special res under 178.1
    - Would this ever get changed?
 178.1 community service can't change its type.
 Have done CP to CSCP; need to check if we can do any change from housing to CP (probably not.
 Amber checking).
 Housing can't become CSCP.
 Unlikely ever have to do alterations across types.
    - note: we're going to need corections pretty quickly to replace rules and memorandum.
-We can't just replace the wrong one with the new one, we need to maintain the history of the incorrect one, when it changed, ledgers of the correction etc.
+We can't just replace the wrong one with the new one, we need to maintain the history of the incorrect one, when it changed, ledgers of the correction etc. **This would be a good candidate for another nice self-serve correction.**
    - MRAS messaging when incorporated?
    - Under the rules help... under the bullet points (above Subscriber), have a sentence "For more details regarding the matters that must be included in the rules, please refer to section 10 of the Cooperative Association Regulations (link to it).
    - Rules and memorandum certification - number, date and stamp (like societies).
 Not sure about the name.
 Decision: don't put on name to be consistent with societies.